OpenCSGs/csghub-server/README.md

 - Tracking of model and dataset activity data, such as downloads and likes volume

 ## Demo
-To help you better understand the features and usage of `csghub-server`, we have recorded a series of demonstration videos.
+To help you better understand the features and usage of `CSGHub Server`, we have recorded a series of demonstration videos.
 These videos will quickly introduce you to the main features and operating steps of the project.

 - Web GUI features demo: Demo Video
 - Git operations demo: Demo Video